 Some male hummingbirds have beaks shaped perfectly for fighting

-Hummingbirds are always on the hunt for food.
+Hummingbirds are always on the fast hunt for food.
 Their specially designed long bills and tongues have evolved to dip into flowers and lap up nectar.

 Because hummingbirds are so active, they need a considerable of fuel to help support their energetic lifestyle, and the perfect bill shape provides a great advantage for maximum feeding efficiency.